 If you’re unsure about where to find a fiscal sponsor, you might first try conferring with some trusted community foundations or capacity building organizations in your city or state.
 You can also check out the Fiscal Sponsorship Directory, which allows you to search for fiscal sponsors by state and city.
 In addition, you might look at the member organizations of the National Network of Fiscal Sponsors, a charity that provides guidelines for best practices of Model A (comprehensive) and Model C (pre-approved grant relationship) fiscal sponsorship, and/or see which organizations present on fiscal sponsorship to broader audiences.

 Many fiscal sponsors operate projects only within a particular geographic area/state or a particular field (e.g., arts, film, social justice).
 A visit to a fiscal sponsor’s website will let you know if it’s at least a possible fit.
-But there is still great variation among fiscal sponsors in terms of quality, capacity, responsiveness, services, support, and fees.
+But there is still great variation among fiscal sponsors in terms of quality, capacity, responsiveness, services, support, and charges to the project’s fund.

 What are signs of a good fiscal sponsor?